rscharfer/moebeldecodingchallenge/README.md

 - [ ] Wire city input with the api
 - [ ] Create a component for listing weekly weather forecast
 - [ ] Wire that component with the api

+## To test
+- clone repo
+- cd into folder and `npm install`
+- `npm run build`
+- open browser at given port